 The Pew Center for Arts & Heritage’s Pew Fellow Artist Residencies

-These artist residencies are meant to extend the Center’s relationship with Pew Fellows beyond the given time period of their awards and contribute to a long-term impact on their work.
-The invaluable time to work diligently in new spaces and to network with artists from other areas has the potential to impact the trajectory of a Pew Fellow’s career, opening up possibilities for new creative discoveries, which these artists can then bring home for a future impact on the Philadelphia region.
+These artist residencies are meant to extend the Center’s relationship with Pew Fellows beyond the given time period of their awards and contribute to a long term impact on their work.
+The invaluable time to work diligently in new spaces and to network with artists across disciplines and beyond their local communities has the potential to impact the trajectory of a Pew Fellow’s career, opening up possibilities for new creative discoveries, which these artists can then bring home to the Philadelphia region.

 Since 2011, the Center’s residency partnerships have sent over 40 Fellows to residencies in Canada and the United States, adding Italy to the list of residencies in 2019.
 These include time spent at the Ucross Foundation, the Banff Centre, the 18th Street Arts Center, the Headlands Center for the Arts, the Civitella Ranieri Center, and Fogo Island Arts.

 Visit our Newsroom for more information about this year’s residencies.